kyma-project/community/docs/guidelines/releases-guidelines/03-kyma-cli-release-process.md

     When a Homebrew maintainer approves your PR, the formula is updated.

-8. Verify a day later that the chocolatey formula got updated: https://community.chocolatey.org/packages/kyma-cli
+8. Verify a day later that the chocolatey formula has been updated: https://community.chocolatey.org/packages/kyma-cli